 - a.
 The proposed project would be required to connect to the existing utilities such as electricity, natural gas, water, wastewater, telecommunications, etc. These services already exist in the vicinity of the project site.
 Connections would occur on the project site or within existing roadways or right-of-ways.
 Connections to these utilities are assumed as part of the proposed project and impacts to environmental resources have been discussed throughout the document.
 As such, impacts would be less than significant. - b.
 The Los Angeles County Waterworks District No. 40 has not indicated any problems in supplying water to the proposed project from existing facilities.
+The applicant is responsible for acquiring water in accordance with established procedures.
 No new construction of water treatment or new or expanded entitlements would be required.
+Additionally, they have noted that on- and off-site improvements may be necessary to connect to the existing water service.
+These are conditions of approval that are included for all development projects at the request of District 40.
 Therefore, water impacts would be less than significant.